rokdd/wagtail-simple-math-captcha/README.md

 Installation
 ----------

-1. Install wagtail-simple-math-captcha
+1. Install `wagtail-simple-math-captcha`
-2. Add wagtail-simple-math-captcha to INSTALLED_APPS.
+2. Add `wagtailsimplemathcaptcha` to `INSTALLED_APPS` in your `settings.py`.

 Usage
 ----------

-When you install wagtail-simple-math-captcha you won't get a captcha field in the available field types in the form builder.
-To use it you need to subclass either MathCaptchaForm or MathCaptchaEmailForm (replacements for AbstractForm and AbstractEmailForm respectively).
+When you install `wagtail-simple-math-captcha` you won't get a captcha field in the available field types in the form builder.
+To use it you need to subclass either `MathCaptchaForm` or `MathCaptchaEmailForm` (replacements for `AbstractForm` and `AbstractEmailForm` respectively).
 After you do that the captcha field will appear in your frontend:

 ```python
 from modelcluster.fields import ParentalKey